Can't unlock your Android device

 Reset your pattern (Android 4.4 or lower only)

-If your locked device is running Android 4.4 or lower and has a pattern-type screen lock set up, you can try to use your Google Account to reset your pattern.
-Learn how to check your Android version.
+If your locked device is running Android 4.4 or lower and has a pattern-type screen lock, you can use your Google Account to reset your pattern.

 - After you've tried to unlock your device multiple times, you'll see "Forgot pattern."
 Tap Forgot pattern.